pmem/pmdk/doc/libpmemobj.3.md

 	size_t poolsize, mode_t mode);
 ```

-  The `pmemobj_create()` function creates a transactional object store with the given total `poolsize`. `path` specifies the name of the memory pool file to be created. `layout` specifies the application’s layout type in the form of a string.
+  The `pmemobj_create()` function creates a transactional object store with the given total `poolsize`. `path` specifies the name of the memory pool file to be created. `layout` specifies the application's layout type in the form of a string.
 The layout name is not interpreted by **libpmemobj**, but may be used as a check when `pmemobj_open()` is called.
 The layout name, including the null termination, cannot be longer than `PMEMOBJ_MAX_LAYOUT` as defined in `<libpmemobj.h>`.
 It is allowed to pass `NULL` as `layout`, which is equivalent for using an empty string as a layout name. `mode` specifies the permissions to use when creating the file as described by **creat**(2).
 The memory pool file is fully allocated to the size `poolsize` using **posix_fallocate**(3).
 The caller may choose to take responsibility for creating the memory pool file by creating it before calling `pmemobj_create()` and then specifying *poolsize* as zero.
 In this case `pmemobj_create()` will take the pool size from the size of the existing file and will verify that the file appears to be empty by searching for any non-zero data in the pool header at the beginning of the file.
 The minimum file size allowed by the library for a transactional object store is defined in `<libpmemobj.h>` as `PMEMOBJ_MIN_POOL`.

 ```c
 void pmemobj_close(PMEMobjpool *pop);